 In the three-year Pediatric Critical Care Fellowship, you complete 15 four-week rotations in the Pediatric Intensive Care Unit (PICU).
-Throughout the program, 12 four-week research rotations, free of call, are scheduled to allow you to pursue research interests.
+Throughout the fellowship, 12 four-week research rotations, free of call, are scheduled to allow you to pursue research interests.

 Other rotations include: